ARM-software/psa-api/design/rfc-01-fwu-suit/rfc-01.rst

 SUIT is a suite of emerging specifications from the Software Updates for Internet of Things IETF working group.

-SUIT defines a 'manifest' to describe the meta-data about a firmware update, and an 'envelope' that contains a signed manifest, and optionally some additional attached 'payloads'.
+SUIT defines a 'manifest' to describe the meta-data about a firmware update, and an 'envelope' that contains a signed manifest, and 'payloads' that can be integrated within the envelope, or detached from the envelope and delivered separately.
 SUIT supports Secure update and Secure boot policies.
+A SUIT manifest contains sequences of commands for various stages of the update process, for example:

+* Determine the compatibility of the update for the device
+* Evaluate the set of firmware payloads that are required
+* Fetch and verify the payloads
+* Install the updated firmware
+* Verify, load and execute the firmware when booting the device

-A SUIT manifest contains instructions to determine the validity of the update for the device, the exact set of firmware payloads that are required, and to verify and install the update.
-Processing the instructions requires a small interpreter in the target device.
+Processing the commands requires a small interpreter in the target device.

+SUIT also supports the composition of manifests, to support various more complex use cases.
+In these cases, one or more of the components described by the dependent manifest are themselves a dependency SUIT manifest.

 Further information about SUIT:

 *  SUIT architecture (RFC 9019): https://datatracker.ietf.org/doc/rfc9019/
 *  Manifest information model (RFC 9124): https://datatracker.ietf.org/doc/rfc9124/
+*  CBOR-based format for a SUIT manifest (draft RFC): https://datatracker.ietf.org/doc/draft-ietf-suit-manifest/
+*  Nested/Dependency SUIT manifests (draft RFC): https://datatracker.ietf.org/doc/draft-ietf-suit-trust-domains/
 *  SUIT paper: https://hal.inria.fr/hal-02351794/document
 *  IETF working group: https://datatracker.ietf.org/wg/suit/about/